Tax efficient remuneration planning

 A dividend is simply a share of the company’s profits after it has settled its tax liabilities.
 It can only be declared from the retained profits, and therefore if the retained profit has been exhausted due to excessive dividends in some years or a downturn in business, then the company may not be able to declare further dividends.
 Pure reliance on dividend income can bring uncertainty for the owner-managers especially if developers run trading losses like in the present COVID-19 pandemic.
 Whilst a dividend is paid out of the after-taxed-profits of the business (and therefore it is not a tax-deductible expense), the income tax rates on dividends are generally lower than a salary.

 Key employees/directors can be incentivised by offering them an opportunity to participate in the equity of the company.
-An EMI share option scheme, for example, enables key employees to obtain value in the form of capital gains which can attract Entrepreneurs’ Relief and therefore be taxed at 10%.
+An EMI share option scheme, for example, enables key employees to obtain value in the form of capital gains which can attract Business Asset Disposal Relief (formally Entrepreneurs’ Relief) and therefore be taxed at 10%.
 This helps align the key employees’ interests with that of the business.

 The appropriate combination of the above strategies must be considered in light of the needs of the business and its stakeholders.
 Careful planning can help you achieve the optimal outcome with a minimal tax charge.